KamikaziF/My-Colony-Translation/README.md

 A GitHub Repository for the (un)oficial My Colony translations.

-Please, make a folder where you will put the translated file itself To do so, you have to follow this instructions:
+Please, make a folder where you will put the translated file itself **To do so, you have to follow this instructions:

-Go to the folder inside which you want to create another folder
+*Go to the folder inside which you want to create another folder

-Click on New file
+*Click on New file

-On the text field for the file name, first write the folder name you want to create
+*On the text field for the file name, first write the folder name you want to create

-Then type /.
+*Then type /.
 This creates a folder

-Finally, give the new file a name
+*Finally, give the new file a name

-Finally, click Commit new file
+*Finally, click Commit new file

+There is a file with the original english strings where you can base from.
+The strings codes are written in JavaScript, so it's recommendable to put the file's sufix **.js** it also makes it looks more visual so you can diference the text and the code stuff